zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 In this era of agentic AI, judgement is not disappearing—it is simply becoming easier to see what was never judgement in the first place.

-And when a system gets sharper because hard calls were made, who ends up owning that improvement?
+And when a system improves because someone made the hard calls, the remaining question is not whether judgement mattered.

+It is who gets to own it.